Skip to Content

 Since I have other extended family who spent time overseas in the military, it makes me wonder if I will eventually find more cousins in the future.

-I learned that I don’t have any Native American ancestry
+I learned that I don’t have any Native American DNA

 Knowing what I know now, it seems silly that I actually thought that I would find out that I have Native American in my DNA results.
-There is some very dubious evidence in my family tree that I might possibly have a Native American female direct ancestor more than 10 generations back.
+Through genealogy research, I learned that my family’s stories were true, and that I do have an indigenous ancestor on my paternal grandmother’s side of the family.

-One of the reasons that I wanted to do a DNA test was to see if I did have Native American DNA.
-Our family thought, based on the complexion, hair color, and facial features of certain recent ancestors, that perhaps we had a hidden Native American history.
+One of the reasons that I wanted to do a DNA test many years ago was to see if I did have Native American DNA.
+Many people in our family thought, based on the complexion, hair color, and facial features of certain recent ancestors, that perhaps we had a hidden Native American history.

 My grandmother probably wasn’t as Jewish as I thought she was